 The provision of the Fair Housing Act at issue here, 42 U.S.C. § 3604(a), prohibits only intentional discrimination.
-Specifically.
-3604(a) Section addresses conduct that is undertaken against an individual "because of" that person's membership in a class protected under the statute.
-Section 3604(a) does not speak to conduct that "adversely affects" or "tends to deprive" members of a protected class. i.e.. the language that forms the basis of disparateimpact claims.
+Specifically, Section 3604(a) addresses conduct that is undertaken against an individual "because of" that person's membership in a class protected under the statute.
+Section 3604(a) does not speak to conduct that "adversely affects" or "tends to deprive" members of a protected class, i.e., the language that forms the basis of disparateimpact claims.
 See Watson v.
 Fort Worth Bank & Trust, 487 U.S. 977, 991 (1988) (plurality opinion) (construing Title VII Section 703(a)(2)); see also Smith v.
 City of Jackson, 544 U.S. 228, 236 (2005) (plurality opinion) (construing Age Discrimination in Employment Act Section 4(a)(2)).
 For this reason alone, Section 3604 does not provide a cause of action for disparate-impact discrimination.

-To the extent the court looks beyond the plain language of Section 3604(a), the Fair Housing Act's legislative history confirms that Congress viewed intentional discrimination as the barrier to equality in the housing market, and designed the Act to combat that evil alone.
-Further, practical problems with importing disparate-impact analysis to the Fair Housing Act underscore that it should not be judicially construed to create a disparate impact cause of action.
+To the extent the Court looks beyond the plain language of Section 3604(a), the Fair Housing Act's legislative history confirms that Congress viewed intentional discrimination as the barrier to equality in the housing market, and designed the Act to combat that evil alone.
+Further, practical problems with importing disparate-impact analysis to the Fair Housing Act underscore that it should not be judicially construed to create a disparate-impact cause of action.
 Recognizing disparate-impact liability untethered to the plain text of Section 3604(a) imposes unduly severe consequences on housing providers by overexposing them to lawsuits based on race-neutral, routine decisionmaking.
-Therefore, TAA respectfully urges the Court to grant the petition for a writ of certiorari.
+Therefore, TAA respectfully urges the Court to reverse the Fifth Circuit's decision permitting disparate-impact claims under the Fair Housing Act.